 The doors of Collegiate are always open to our student’s grandparents and we sincerely hope they will visit often.
 We host several events throughout the year for our grandparents.

-This is a breakfast for 8th graders and their parents held at the end of the school year.
+This is a breakfast for eighth graders and their parents held at the end of the school year.

 The Holiday Program, including the tradition of the Alumni leading the school in the singing of Dona Nobis Pacem, is held annually in December.
 Communication regarding this programs/dates can be found on the school calendar as well as in communications from division heads throughout the year.

-Each Kindergarten student gets paired with a 5th grader who serves as their “buddy” for the year.
+Each Kindergarten student gets paired with a fifth grader who serves as their “buddy” for the year.
 Events and opportunities for them to interact throughout the school year are planned.